 which shook the suspension very violently, and then suddenly stopped.
 The action of the shock absorbers was then recorded on paper printouts via an ink needle, similar to the ones used in hospital heart machines.
 If the pattern was tight, then the car shock absorbers were good; if they were wide, then the shocks needed replacing.

-This was a great machine because it produced a print out so that the customer could see the state that his shocks were in. ironically the machine was scrapped by Kwik-Fit after I sold them the business and I don’t think that they are made any more.
+This was a great machine because it produced a print out so that the customer could see the state that his shocks were in.
+Ironically, the machine was scrapped by Kwik-Fit after I sold them the business’s and I don’t think that they are made any more.

-Some cars never have their shocks replaced, but with age the ride of your car will get bouncier and the cars steering will be all over the place when cornering, although this is sometimes
+Some cars never have their shocks replaced, but with age, the ride of your car will get bumpier and the steering will be all over the place when cornering, although this is sometimes

-blamed on the cars tyres it is more often than not the shocks shock absorbers that need changing.
+blamed on the car’s tyres; it is more often than not the shock absorbers that need changing.

-As the piston is compressed by the weight then it takes the force of the road surface and the car.
-Your shocks take all the up and down pressure (bumps) and the cars chassis remains level, or as level as possible whilst driving along.
+As the piston is compressed by the weight, it takes on the force of the road surface and the car.
+Your shocks take all the up-and-down pressure (bumps), and the car’s chassis remains level, or as level as possible, while driving along.

-When the shocks are worn or broken then you will get an uneven ride in your car.
-I think that the worse culprits of this are on cars that are used as Taxis.
-You can often feel the older cars bouncing up and down as you drive along, and apart from alcohol, I am convinced that this is one of the reasons that people are sick in the back of a Taxi.
+When the shocks are worn or broken, you will get an uneven ride in your car.
+I think that the worst culprits for this are cars that are used as taxis.
+You can often feel the older cars bouncing up and down as you drive along, and apart from alcohol, I am convinced that this is one of the reasons that people are sick in the back of a taxi.